-If you are experiencing difficulty with your computer or the internet, please call the WKU IT Help Desk at 270-745-7000.
-While I am usually your best resource for helping you with Blackboard, I am not a good resource for helping you with technical problems concerning your computer and the way it might be interfacing with Blackboard.
-PLEASE read important information on Blackboard that is on the screen immediately after you login, and before you click the name of the class.
-There is a box in the middle of the screen that tells you which web browsers work best for Blackboard (Web Browser recommendations).
+If you are having trouble with your computer or the internet, please call the WKU IT Help Desk at 270-745-7000.
+While I am usually your best resource for helping you with Blackboard Ultra, I am not a good resource for helping you with technical problems concerning your computer and the way it might be interfacing with Blackboard Ultra.
 Most technical problems can be solved by changing browsers.
-Ironically, some newer browsers do not work well with Blackboard-so check.